Bringing The World Home To You

 The Insignia HD Tabletop model is an example of good inexpensive HD Radio

-Q: Will I need a new radio to hear HD stations?
+Q: Will I need a new radio to listen to HD stations?

-A: To pick-up the new digital broadcasts, Yes.
-However, older radios will continue to receive the main "analog" signal as they always have.
+A: You will need a new radio to pick up digital broadcasts.
+However, older radios will continue to receive the main "analog" signal.

 Q: What is the cost of a HD radio?

-A: HD radios have become more afforable in recent years with prices starting in the $50 range.
-Many new cars come with HD radios installed.
+A: HD radios have become more affordable in recent years, with many in the $100-$150 range, and many new cars come with HD radios installed.

 Q: Will HD Radio stations carry different programming?

 A: In most cases, the main HD signal will be a higher-quality digital version of the programming heard on the analog service.
-However, WUNC and all HD Radio stations have the option to add secondary HD2 services.
-WUNC provides WUNC Music on WUNC HD2
+However, WUNC News and all HD Radio stations have the option to add secondary HD2 services.
+WUNC News provides the BBC World Service on WUNC HD2.

-A: Listeners on the fringe of the transmission area may experience drop-outs if the signal falls below a critical level.
-Unlike analog signals that fade out or become full of static at long distances, HD signals simply go silent when the signal becomes too weak.
+A: Listeners on the fringe of the transmission area may experience dropouts if the signal falls below a critical level.
+Unlike analog signals that fade out or become full of static at long distances, HD signals go silent when the signal becomes too weak.